jjvanzon/Circular-Language-Spec/spec/commands/commands-main-concepts.md

 Here is an attempt to summarize these traits that commands might have:

 - __(not) executable__
-- __(not) named__
 - __containment__
 - __references__
 - __prototypes__ (or "definitions")
+- __(not) named__

 ### Derived Constructs

-Constructs that might be known from other programming languages, may have a reasonably unique expression using combinations of these more basic elements from Circular mentioned above.
+Constructs that might be known from other programming languages, may have a reasonably unique expression using combinations of these more basic elements from Circular.
 Here follows an attempt to accompany this claim with some examples.

 ### Command Definitions